 Virginia and West Virginia

-West Virginia was admitted to the Union on June 20, 1863, and was a key border state during the American Civil War.
-It separated from Virginia and was one of two states (along with Nevada) admitted to the Union during the Civil War.
-Some of its residents held slaves, but most were yeoman farmers, and the delegates provided for the gradual abolition of slavery in the new state constitution.
-The state legislature abolished slavery in the state, and at the same time ratified the 13th Amendment abolishing slavery nationally on February 3, 1865.
+West Virginia was admitted to the Union on June 20, 1863, playing a crucial role as a border state during the American Civil War.
+It separated from Virginia and became one of the two states, alongside Nevada, to join the Union during the Civil War.
+While some residents held slaves, the majority were yeoman farmers, and the delegates ensured the gradual abolition of slavery in the new state constitution.
+The state legislature abolished slavery and ratified the 13th Amendment, which abolished slavery nationally, on February 3, 1865.
+Interestingly, those researching the Fitzgerald surname origins may find connections to this period, as many families were impacted by these changes.
+The Jarrell family history also intertwines with the state’s unique past, as the region saw various families navigating the complexities of life during and after the war.
+Finally, Quinn genealogy research could uncover ties to the residents of West Virginia, who were often divided in their views on slavery and representation in the state legislature.

 My wife's Jarrell line and my Quinn line are genetically connected

-Shared DNA: 59 cM across 2 segments
+- Shared DNA: 59 cM across 2 segments

-Unweighted shared DNA: 67 cM
+- Unweighted shared DNA: 67 cM

-Longest segment: 44 cM
+- Longest segment: 44 cM

-188 Matches
+- 188 Matches

-Shared DNA: 11 cM across 1 segments
+- Shared DNA: 11 cM across 1 segment

-Unweighted shared DNA: 14 cM
+- Unweighted shared DNA: 14 cM

-Longest segment: 14 cM
+- Longest segment: 14 cM

 Earnest Odell Jarrell (1918-1982)